Intelligent maintenance system

-An intelligent maintenance system (IMS) is a system that utilizes collected data from machinery in order to predict and prevent potential failures in them.
+An intelligent maintenance system (IMS) is a system that uses collected data from machinery in order to predict and prevent potential failures in them.
 The occurrence of failures in machinery can be costly and even catastrophic.
 In order to avoid failures, there needs to be a system which analyzes the behavior of the machine and provides alarms and instructions for preventive maintenance.
 Analyzing the behavior of the machines has become possible by means of advanced sensors, data collection systems, data storage/transfer capabilities and data analysis tools.
 These are the same set of tools developed for prognostics.
 The aggregation of data collection, storage, transformation, analysis and decision making for smart maintenance is called an intelligent maintenance system (IMS).

 Definition

-An intelligent maintenance system is a system that utilizes data analysis and decision support tools to predict and prevent the potential failure of machines.
+An intelligent maintenance system is a system that uses data analysis and decision support tools to predict and prevent the potential failure of machines.
 The recent advancement in information technology, computers, and electronics have facilitated the design and implementation of such systems.

 The key research elements of intelligent maintenance systems consist of: